-A long position in stocks refers to an investment strategy whereby the investor purchases shares of a particular stock with the expectation that the stock price will rise in the future.
-The investor then plans to hold on to the stock for a period of time in order to generate profits.
+A long position in stocks refers to an investment strategy whereby the investor purchases shares of a particular stock with the expectation that the stock price will rise.
+The investor then plans to hold the stock for a period to generate profits.
 There is no set time frame for how long a trader may hold a long position; it depends on the individual’s investment goals and objectives.
 Some traders may hold a long position for days, weeks, or even months, while others may choose to wait years before selling.

 Most Margin Traders borrow from a brokerage.
 Many brokerage accounts have a Maintenance Margin.
-If the account’s funds fall below the Maintenance Margin, the brokerage can sell the stocks in the account to recover its losses.
+If the account’s funds fall below the Maintenance Margin, the brokerage can sell the stocks to recover losses.

 The Margin is money a trader borrows to buy stocks.
 Most Margin traders hope to repay the loan with the gains of stock.

 The term Margin refers to the difference between the stock’s purchase price and its selling price.
 Most Margin traders hope to make money by selling the stock at a higher price.
 Short Sellers often finance their trades with the Margin.

 Using margin can be risky, and traders could owe more money than invested.

 Some investors believe factors such as the growth rate, the amount of cash a company holds, and dividends determine the Margin of Safety.
 Another belief is that the Margin of Safety is the level of risk an investor can safely accrue.